James Guthrie (minister): First charge at Lauder

-In 1642 he was ordained minister of Lauder, Berwickshire, and soon distinguished himself in the cause of the National Covenant.
+In 1642 he was ordained minister of Lauder, Berwickshire.
+He soon distinguished himself in the cause of the National Covenant.
 He was a member of the General Assembly from 1644 to 1651; in the first year he received (15 May) £15 towards the expenses of his attendance from the Kirk session of Stow, Midlothian.
 In 1646 he was one of seven commissioners appointed by the Committee of Estates to wait on Charles I at Newcastle-on-Tyne with a letter from the general assembly whose purport was, according to Kilpatrick, to press on Charles Presbyterianism and the Solemn League and Covenant.
-He preached before the Scottish Parliament on 10 January 1649, and on 16 January before the parliamentary commission for the visitation of the University of St. Andrews.
+He preached before the Scottish Parliament on 10 January 1649.
+He also preached on 16 January before the parliamentary commission for the visitation of the University of St. Andrews.
 Next month a movement was made for his removal to Edinburgh.
 He preached on 13 July before the parliamentary commission for the visitation of the University of Edinburgh.
 In November he was translated to the Church of the Holy Rude in Stirling where he remained for ten years.